nautobot/nautobot-ansible/docs/getting_started/contributing/modules/update_module.rst

 Overall the changes are minimal as you just want to make sure to add it to ``CONVERT_TO_ID`` to flag the values to be converted to an ID by resolving to the **route-targets** model.
 This variable is just telling the collection what endpoint to use to search.
 The ``QUERY_TYPE`` then specifies the query type to use when attempting to resolve the ID.

 Now we need to make sure we test these new options within the integration tests.
-Since these require resolving to an existing model, we need to update our ``netbox-deploy.py`` script that bootstraps
+Since these require resolving to an existing model, we need to update our ``nautobot-deploy.py`` script that bootstraps
-NetBox and make sure we add **route targets** we will use within our integration testing.
+Nautobot and make sure we add **route targets** we will use within our integration testing.

-Edit ``tests/integration/netbox-deploy.py``.
+Edit ``tests/integration/nautobot-deploy.py``.

 .. code-block:: python